 08 of 10

 Held over three days in early October, the Erfoud Date Festival celebrates the harvest of more than a million date palms in the Erfoud region.
 After the harvest, celebrations include traditional music, dancing and colorful processions.
 The crowning of the Date Queen is another highlight, as is the high-octane dromedary race.
 Come to soak up the festive atmosphere, learn about Berber culture and savor date-inspired local cuisine.

 When: October - check online for confirmed dates.Continue to 9 of 10 below.

 09 of 10

 Eid al-Adha is a global Muslim holiday that marks the end of the annual pilgrimage to Mecca.
-It is intended to celebrate the trials of the Prophet Abraham, who was asked by Allah to sacrifice his only son.
-To commemorate this show of faith, Moroccan Muslims slaughter an animal on Eid al-Adha, usually a sheep or goat.
+It commemorates the trials of the Prophet Abraham, who was asked by Allah to sacrifice his only son.
+In honor of this show of faith, Moroccan Muslims slaughter an animal on Eid al-Adha, usually a sheep or goat.
 Much of the meat from the sacrifice is donated to others to symbolize the act of giving away something of importance to oneself.

 Where: Throughout Morocco

 When: Fall - check online for confirmed dates.

 10 of 10

 Most Moroccans celebrate the Islamic New Year, which changes date in accordance with the lunar Islamic calendar.
 Berbers mark the beginning of the agrarian calendar year, Yennayer, based on the Julian calendar.
 Nevertheless, Gregorian New Year's Eve is usually marked by some celebration - especially in tourist restaurants and hotels.
 Spending the night in the desert is a popular tradition for travelers and a great way to welcome the new year.